lsprangers/lsprangers.github.io/docs/design_systems/search_system/CANDIDATE_GENERATION.md

 ### Matrix Factorization
 Matrix factorization is a technique used in recommender systems to decompose a large matrix into smaller matrices.
 This technique is particularly useful for collaborative filtering, where the goal is to predict user preferences for items based on past interactions.

-For the above discussion on [Collaborative Filtering](#user-item-collaborative-filtering), we noticed one of the Cons was that this was a gigantic matrix and it's difficult to actually run the collaborative filtering algorithm to find similar users...we need a way to get past this
+For the above discussion on [Collaborative Filtering](#user-item-collaborative-filtering), you noticed one of the Cons was that this was a gigantic matrix and it's difficult to actually run the collaborative filtering algorithm to find similar users...you need a way to get past this

-This was brought up before in the [User-Item Matrices](#user-item-matrices) section above how ideally we can reduce our gigantic matrix into $U \in \mathbb{R}^{v'},\ I \in \mathbb{R}^{v'}$ where $v' \leq v$.
+This was brought up before in the [User-Item Matrices](#user-item-matrices) section above how ideally you can reduce our gigantic matrix into $U \in \mathbb{R}^{v'},\ I \in \mathbb{R}^{v'}$ where $v' \leq v$.
 This would allow us to compare 2 rows in a much more efficient manner by using dot product of 2 vectors (row and col)

-***At the end of the day all we want are EMBEDDINGS that allow us to compute User-Item overlap before we go to Ranking!!!***
+***At the end of the day all you want are EMBEDDINGS that allow us to compute User-Item overlap before you go to Ranking!!!***
 ___